List of Red Dead Redemption 2 characters: John Marston

 John Marston (Rob Wiethoff) is the secondary protagonist and playable character of Red Dead Redemption 2.
 When John was threatened to be lynched after being caught stealing at the age of 12, he was saved by Dutch van der Linde, who took him into his gang and raised him.
 When Abigail Roberts joined the gang, she and John fell in love and had a son, Jack.
 During the failed robbery in Blackwater, John is badly wounded.
-He gets lost after scouting ahead of the gang in the blizzard, and is saved by Arthur Morgan and Javier Escuella.
+He gets lost after scouting ahead of the gang in the blizzard, and is attacked by wolves, leaving him with facial scars.
+Arthur Morgan and Javier Escuella save him.
 Once he has recovered, he joins the gang on some tasks before planning and executing a successful train robbery.
 During a failed bank robbery, John is captured and incarcerated.
 Arthur and Sadie rescue him, much to the disdain of Dutch; protective of John's family, Arthur warns John to leave the gang when the time is right.
 John is later left for dead by Dutch during a train robbery but returns to the camp as Arthur is confronting Dutch and Micah.
 When Pinkertons invade the camp, Arthur and John flee.
 John returns to his family at Arthur's wishes.

 Eight years later, in 1907, John finds honest work with Abigail, but when John fights back against outlaws threatening his employer, Abigail leaves with Jack.
 John works to get her back by earning enough money to buy a property at Beecher's Hope.
-He builds a ranch with the help of Uncle and Charles Smith, while Sadie provides him with jobs to pay off his loans.
+He builds a ranch with the help of Uncle and Charles Smith, while Sadie provides him with bounty hunting jobs to pay off his loans.
 After Abigail returns, John proposes.
 With Sadie and Charles, John attacks Micah's new gang, where they find Dutch.
 In a Mexican standoff, Dutch shoots Micah, letting John finish him off, before leaving.
-John and Abigail later get married at their ranch.
-During the events of Red Dead Redemption in 1911, John tracks down Bill, Javier, and Dutch, before being killed.
+John takes the money from the Blackwater robbery and later marries Abigail at their ranch.
+During the events of Red Dead Redemption in 1911, John tracks down Bill, Javier, and Dutch, before being killed by the government.

 When developing John, who is also the protagonist of the original game, the writers felt that his previous appearance could be limiting to them, since players have already resonated with the character.
 Wiethoff, who reprises his role as John, looked to his own life when returning to the character; he always looked up to his older sister's male friends for approval in the same way that John looks up to the rest of the gang for validation.
 He also took inspiration from the "pretty tough dudes" in his home town for John's personality.
 Game Informer staff felt that, by the end of the game, John had developed into "the man we knew him to be in the original game: loving, faithful, honorable, and tragically doomed".